 (2022-23).
-A distinguishing feature of the over 70-page Women's Opportunity Statement was that it set out the economic arguments for addressing the root causes of women's economic inequalities and came with a substantial budget for addressing them.
-The statement uses Treasury modelling to highlight the positive impacts estimated on labour market outcomes, GDP, government revenues, and childcare availability and demand.
-Five priority areas for reform were identified:
+A distinguishing feature of the over 70-page Women's Opportunity Statement was that it set out the economic arguments for

 - workforce participation

 - workforce experience

 - small business and entrepreneurship

 - health needs

 - respect for women and financial security.

 Gender targeted and general budget initiatives were detailed in relation to the priority areas, including a broad analysis of the likely positive impact on women and girls.
 The statement also provided some insights into the institutional support system that would assist the implementation of the reforms, including the role of community consultation.
 Broad, gender disaggregated indicators of women's economic progress were also identified.
 Intersectional analysis was used to provide a more detailed map of gender inequalities.